THE WEEK

 Ah, yes!
 That this year too,

-For all these fires in the bellies
+For all these fires in the hungry bellies

 We shall have food, for sure.